 But it's much easier to put an untreated brick or some stones in their cage that they can climb on.
 It will wear their nails down, free of charge, and it is a new climbing toy!

 Keeping dwarf hamster mom and their baby at home

 Hamsters are extremely vulnerable when they’re just born.
 Hence, those pups need proper care to survive.
 If your pet hamster has got pregnant, there are a few important things you should pay attention to.

 You should ensure that your female pet dwarf hamster is indeed pregnant.
 Weight gain alone is not a definite indicator of pregnancy.
 There might be other signs such as hoarding of food, aggressive behavior, and nest building.
 You should take your hamster to the vet for ensuring the same.

 Offer mama hamster with nutritious food and proper care.
 Remove the male hamster from the same cage as females tend to behave aggressively during their pregnancy period and might harm the male hamster.
 If you aren’t planning on keeping the baby hamsters, arrange the future homes for them.

 You can find friends who want to keep them or post ads on Craigslist.
 Never keep the hamsters unless you are ready for the additional responsibility that comes with them.

-There is chance of you leaving your scent on them which may cause the mother hamster to abandon them or even kill them.
-If you have to move the baby hamster for some reason, use a spoon.
+There is a chance of you leaving your scent on them which may cause the mother hamster to abandon them or even kill them.
+If you have to move the baby hamster for some reasons, use a spoon.

 Once the baby hamsters are 5 weeks old, you can start caring for baby hamsters and playing with them as adult hamsters.